alchemydc/musemeter/memory-bank/activeContext.md

 ## Important Patterns and Preferences
 - Following the memory bank structure defined in .clinerules.
 - Documenting all decisions and changes in the memory bank.
+- Using `npm-run-all` to start both the Vite development server and the proxy server simultaneously.

 ## Learnings and Project Insights
 - The project requires a strong focus on personalization and user experience.
 - Integration with external APIs (music events, Spotify) will be crucial.
 - The SeatGeek API also looks interesting and has been added to the list of music discovery APIs to explore.
+- We can use perplexity to create links for events we are interested in so we don't have to use ticketmaster links.
+The syntax is `https://www.perplexity.ai/search?q=boulder%20theater `